xSaVageAU/GoParseLogs/internal/macros/scripts/README.md

 This directory contains macro scripts for the GoParseLogs application.
 Each script is a Go file that defines a macro that can be executed from the application.

+> **Note**: The current implementation has moved macro definitions directly into `internal/macros/macros.go` to avoid import cycles.
+The files in this directory are kept for reference but are not actively used.
+See the "Future Improvements" section below for a cleaner approach.

 ## How Macros Are Registered

 Macros are registered directly in the application.
 The registration process works as follows: